BAY AREA RADIO HALL OF FAME

 Evangeline Baker – One of the first female performers to serve in a starring role on local radio in the Bay Area, “Vangie” started as a girl singer, then hosted and produced programs on KPO and KGO before becoming one of the first stars of KGO-TV.
 She also served as a mentor to countless young people entering the broadcasting industry over the years.

-Hilario “Lalo” Caballero – A true legend of Spanish-language radio in America, “Lalo” was the number one disc jockey and promoter of conjunto music on the local airwaves, most notably at KLOK.
+Hilario “Lalo” Caballero – One of the first true legends of Spanish-language radio in America, “Lalo” was the number one disc jockey and promoter of conjunto music on the local airwaves, most notably at KLOK and KEEN.

 Budd Heyde – Versatile and talented, Heyde hosted all manner of programs, from children’s shows to historical dramas.
 During a career spanning three decades on KPO, KNBC and KNBR, he was the common thread from radio’s golden age to the modern era.